berops/claudie/docs/input-manifest/input-manifest.md

 - `diskSize`

   Size of the storage disk on the nodes in the nodepool in `GB`.
-The OS disk is created automatically with predefined size.
-Minimum value is `10`.
+The OS disk is created automatically with predefined size of `50GB`.
+Minimum value is `30`.

+  This field is ignored when nodepool is used in the Loadbalancer cluster, as they do not require any additional storage.

 - `autoscalerConf` [Autoscaler Configuration](#autoscaler-configuration)